 Given the choice, it’s clear that DAA provides a better risk-reducing timing mechanism than annual seasonality for avoiding market downturns.
 As a result, we think the best approach for readers inclined to alter their portfolio mix based on these types of factors is to incorporate DAA into a diversified portfolio instead (as described in this month’s cover article), and skip any annual seasonality adjustments entirely.

 But we know there are readers who use annual seasonality within their 401(k) accounts or other places where DAA isn’t a realistic option.
 Those readers have the option of simply cutting back their stock exposure somewhat during this year’s unfavorable period.
 However, given the market’s powerful bullish trend over the past year, any seasonality refinements made to your portfolio should probably be relatively small rather than “all in” vs. “all out.”
-We’ve seen annual seasonality be painfully out of synch with the market at times, and with the market gaining +8.8% during last year’s unfavorable period, it’s certainly possible the market could defy this historical pattern again this year as well.
+We’ve seen annual seasonality be painfully out of sync with the market at times, and with the market gaining +8.8% during last year’s unfavorable period, it’s certainly possible the market could defy this historical pattern again this year as well.

 Here’s an example of what a measured change to the stock/bond allocation of a Just-the-Basics or Upgrading portfolio might look like.
 A person who would otherwise have a 60/40 stock/bond allocation might choose to lower that to 50/50 during the unfavorable summer period in midterm years (such as this year), then raise it to 70/30 during the unusually favorable winter period that follows.
 That would create an average allocation close to his or her ideal, optimized to correspond with the market’s long-term statistical pattern.